project-sulsul/SulSul-AI/README.md

-## Building a Deep Learning Model to classify alcohols and its snacks
+## Building a Deep Learning model to classify alcohols and its snacks

 ### Overview
 **Features**